Evidence-Based Liquid Biopsy Knowledge

 Level 1 Evidence for Pembrolizumab in Advanced Disease

 Cervical cancer has witnessed a transformation in treatment options with the integration of immune checkpoint inhibition.
-Three major phase III randomized controlled trials establish pembrolizumab-based regimens as standard of care in both first-line and locally advanced settings.
+Three major phase III randomized controlled trials establish checkpoint inhibitor regimens as standard of care in both first-line and locally advanced settings (pembrolizumab in KEYNOTE-826 and KEYNOTE-A18; atezolizumab in BEATcc).

 KEYNOTE-826: First-Line Metastatic Disease